 CART is an AWS-provided tool that helps you establish plans for cloud adoption and migrations to the cloud.
 The Readiness Tool analyzes facility readiness and using six primary perspectives: people, business, process, platform, operations, and security.
 CART charts your readiness and provides next steps in a downloadable document.

 3. AWS Migration Hub

 AWS Migration Hub provides visibility into the progress of your application migration across AWS and partner solutions from just a single view.
-Migration Hub gives you insight into key metrics and progress, despite the various tools used to migrate them.
+Migration Hub gives you insight into key metrics and progress, regardless of the various tools being used to migrate your infrastructure.